this-isnt-me/ogPypeline/docs/source/drillingcon.rst

 Weight Length units
 ------------
 The weight_length(value, units) function converts between different Weight by Length units.
-The input units are as per the list below:
+The input units are as per the table below:

 .. list-table:: Weight Length units
    :widths: 60 40